angular-university/angular-for-beginners-starter/README.md

 This playground provides a save-and-refresh-just-works development environment with minimal dependencies and no build running on the background, its ideally suited for beginners just starting with the framework.

-# Which Course are You Looking For ?
+# Which Course are You Looking For?

 If you are looking for the code of the following courses, see further the installation instructions on this page: